Drawing tablets are getting better year after year. This is great for artists who want a quality drawing tablet at pocket-friendly prices.

 Comparably bigger, the Wacom Cintiq 16 has a 15.6 inch, 1920 x 1080p full HD screen.
 This larger area gives you ample space to move your hands around the display.

 Wacom One, as well as the Wacom Cintiq 16, have a very similar display.
-Both have the color coverage of 72% NTSC color space (94% sRGB).
+Both have a color coverage of 72% NTSC color space (94% sRGB).

 While there are other tablets on the market with a more color-accurate display, these specifications are good enough.
 The good thing is, the displays of the Wacom devices are pre-calibrated meaning you get accurate colors right off the bat.